celador/ForceCode/README.md

 * apiVersion: This is the default api version that all your files will be saved with.
 ForceCode will not change the version of an existing file.
 This is also the version used for package retrieval and deploy.
 * autoCompile: When a supported file is saved \(works with VSCode's autosave feature\) the file is saved/compiled on the server.
 Otherwise, use `cmd + opt + s` (Mac) or `ctrl + shift + s` (Win/Linux) to save the file to the server.
-* autoRefresh: If autoCompile is on, and you're working in a resource-bundles folder, the staticResource will automatically compile and deploy to your org.
-If autoRefresh is on \(and you're working on a Mac\), the currently active tab in Google Chrome Canary \(or your configured browser\) will be refreshed.
-This provides a simple browsersync-like experience without the overhead of browsersync
-* browser: Define which browser you want to reload when the static resource refreshes \(this only works with Macs at the moment\)
-* checkForFileChanges: This option, when set to true, will allow ForceCode to check for file changes against the server on startup of ForceCode.
-* debugFilter: A regular expression used to match a line for display.
-The default is to show debug and error lines, so you can filter out the log noise.
-* debugOnly: When executing anonymous, we can either show all the output or only the debug lines.
-This makes it easier to debug your code.
-Turn if on for the important stuff, and turn it off to get all the detail.
 * deployOptions: Deploy your package based on your configured deploy options and the package.xml in your src folder.
   * allowMissingFiles: Specifies whether a deploy succeeds even if files that are specified in package.xml but are not in the .zip file or not.
   * checkOnly:       Validation only deploy.
 Don't actually deploy your code, just make sure it all compiles as a package.